antarctica/packer-vm-templates/README.md

     $ packer build templates/ubuntu-14.04-amd64.json

-Packer will begging by downloading installation media (ISO) if not already cached, then boot a new VM and install the OS.
+Packer will begin by downloading installation media (ISO) if not already cached, then boot a new VM and install the OS.
 After rebooting SSH will be used to configure the OS before shutting down the Vm and exporting it as a Vagrant box.
 This process is non-interactive and takes between 10-15 minutes where install media is cached.

 After  build completes you will see an output like: